-I'm a husband, father, author, and designer from Scappoose, Oregon.
-I'm also a not-half-bad first baseman, an admittedly average drummer, and a three-time college dropout.
+I'm a husband, a father, an author, and a designer.
+I'm a not-terrible first baseman, a competent-at-best drummer, a three-time college dropout.
 I've worked as a creative director, an art director, a copywriter, a book cover designer.
-I'm also not originally from Oregon: I was born in Texas, and raised there and in Alaska.
-I've lived in Nevada, Washington, and California have been home at various points.
-These days my family and I live in Scappoose, Oregon, where I do my writing in Hill House, our home on a forested hillside, with a view of Mt.
+I was born in Texas, raised there and in Alaska, and eventually left both places.
+Nevada, Washington, and California have been home at various points.
+These days my family and I live in Scappoose, Oregon, where I do my writing in Hill House, our home on a hillside.
+On clear days, I can see Mt.
 Hood, Mt.
 St. Helens, and Mt.
 Adams from there.
 There aren't too many clear days, though.

-Between 2013 and 2014, I self-published several novels and short stories, including Greatfall, a fanfiction novel set in the world of Hugh Howey's Wool.
-A selection of the short fiction was collected in my book Deep Breath Hold Tight, and several appeared in anthologies and magazines, including Hugo award-winning editor John Joseph Adams's Lightspeed Magazine and his books Loosed Upon the World and Help Fund My Robot Army!!!
+Between 2013 and 2014, I self-published several novels, including Greatfall, a book set in the world that Hugh Howey created with Wool.
+My short stories are collected in Deep Breath Hold Tight, and have appeared in Lightspeed Magazine as well as the anthologies Loosed Upon the World and Help Fund My Robot Army.

 My young adult debut, Awake in the World, is due in early 2019 from Roaring Brook Press, and I'm presently working on my next project.